 Number of ﬁgures should not be more than 16.
 Each photograph must be numbered and correctly oriented to show the topside.
 Avoid heavy pencil marks.
 Histological slides should mention the magniﬁcation and the stain.
 Lettering in diagrams must be legible after reduction.
 Coloured illustrations may be accepted if essential, but the authors will bear the cost of printing.
 All reproduced material must have the written permission of the owner (publisher), and such permission must be stated in the legend.

 If your paper is accepted for publication after peer review, you will first be asked to complete the contributor’s publishing agreement.
-Once your manuscript files have been check for SAGE Production, your article will be prepared for publication and can appear online within an average of 25 days.
-Please note that no production work will occur on your paper until the APC has been received.
+Once the manuscript files have been received, your paper will be published on average within 25 days.